LiaoLele/IN-MVAE/README.md

-Test Run the Algorithms
+Run the Algorithms
 -----------------------

-The `main.py` programe in `code_vc` directory allows to train the IN-MVAE networks and test the different BSS algorithms.
+The `main.py` program in `code_vc` directory allows to train the IN-MVAE networks and test the different BSS algorithms.